mkfreeman/plot/README.md

 })
 ```

+When *x* === *y*, facets are laid out on a grid, and the *columns* option allows the set the number of columns, which defaults to the square root of the number of facets.

 ## Marks

 [Marks](https://observablehq.com/@data-workflows/plot-marks) visualize data as geometric shapes such as bars, dots, and lines.
 An single mark can generate multiple shapes: for example, passing a [Plot.barY](#plotbarydata-options) to [Plot.plot](#plotplotoptions) will produce a bar for each element in the associated data.
 Multiple marks can be layered into [plots](#plotplotoptions).